hellyv102-sys/DIgiLocker/README.md

 | Add Document | Upload a new document with image preview. |
 | Profile Screen | Displays user profile information. |

----

 # 📸 Output Screenshots

-> Create a folder named **screenshots** in your GitHub repository and upload all screenshots inside it.

 ## 1️⃣ Register Screen